mad honey aka rhododendron honey aka deli bal

 Diabetes mellitus Another use of mad honey concerns its efficacy in lowering the blood glucose, being recommended as a sweetener for patients with diabetes mellitus.
 (KOCA I, 2007; DEMIRCAN A, 2009; ÖZTAŞAN N, 2005)

 Sexual stimulant This property was intensely studied by many scientists, among whom: GUNDUZ A, 2007 and 2012; AKINCI S, 2008; BOSTAN M, 2010; YARLIOGLUES M, 2011; DEMIRCAN A,02009.
-According to them mad honey can be consumed by both men and women as a sexual stimulant and for enhancing sexual performance.
+According to them, mad honey can be consumed by both men and women as a sexual stimulant and to enhance sexual performance.
 Men have been reported to consume it for self-treatment of sexual dysfunction.

 Unfortunately, the doses are not adjusted for each individual, causing more harm than good.
 A study conducted by Demircan A, in 2009, showed how mad honey therapeutic misadventures may be the cause of cardiac, neurologic or metabolic disorder.